AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

 ```

-The `I386.Middle` type represents computational machine instructions; the `I376.Last` type represents control-transfer instructions.
+The `I386.Middle` type represents computational machine instructions; the `I386.Last` type represents control-transfer instructions.
 The choice of representation is up to the author of the back end, but for continuity with the existing native code generators, we expect to begin by using algebraic data types inspired by the existing definitions in [compiler/nativeGen/MachInstrs.hs](/trac/ghc/browser/ghc/compiler/nativeGen/MachInstrs.hs).

+Note that the graph still contains:

+- **Variables** (ie local register that are not yet mapped to particular machine registers)
+- **Stack-slot addressing modes**, which include late-bound compile-time constants, such as the offset in the frame of the a variable spill location, or BlockId stack-top-on-entry.

+The invariant is that each node could be done by one machine instruction, provided each `LocalReg` maps to a (suitable) physical register; and an instruction involving a stack-slot can cope with (Sp+n).

 An **extremely important distinction** from the existing code is that we plan to eliminate `#ifdef` and instead provide multiple datatypes, e.g., in `I386.hs`, `PpcInstrs.hs`, `Sparc.hs`, and so on.